cvong1001/3420ISQAAssignment1/UseCases.md

 Stakeholders:
   Manager: To receive accurate information from the project regarding licenses and vulnerabilities.
-  Developer: To submit software packages, ultimatley providing accurate licenses and vulnerability information.
+  Developer: To submit software packages, ultimately providing accurate licenses and vulnerability information.

 Preconditions:
   Developer will need to submit software package for scanning to find software licenses and vulnerabilities.